PRECIOUS-Gold rises as dollar sags after U.S. mid-term results

 Meanwhile, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell for the third straight session to 756.70 tonnes on Tuesday.

-Platinum climbed over 1 percent to $876.60 an ounce after hitting $877.50 an ounce, its highest in over four months.
-(Reporting by Swati Verma in Bengaluru; Editing by Mark Potter)
+Platinum was up 0.9 percent to $875.20 an ounce after hitting $877.50, its highest in over four months.
+(Reporting by Swati Verma in Bengaluru; Editing by Mark Potter and Adrian Croft)